This site requires a more recent version of Adobe Flash Player to function properly.

 - Currency headwinds dampened Revlon's performance

-- In 2014, Revlon’s net sales for international operations declined by 2.2% to $919.1 million, mainly due to the international currency depreciation with respect to the U.S. dollar.
-International net sales increased by 4% on a constant currency basis.
+- In 2015, Revlon’s net sales for international operations increased by 8% in a constant currency basis.
+However, mainly due to the international currency depreciation with respect to the U.S. dollar, the effective net sales declined by 5% to $870 million.

 - Revlon's Market Share of Global Color Cosmetic Market: Revlon's market share expanded from 2.9% in 2012 to 3.4% in 2014, driven by a bounce back in retail gross margins.
-We currently forecast Revlon's share in the global color cosmetics market to increase to 3.6% over our review period.
-There could be a 20% upside to the Trefis price estimate if the market share reaches 4.5% by the end of our review period.
+However the share declined to 2.8% in 2015.
+We currently forecast Revlon's share in the global color cosmetics market to increase to 4% over our review period.
+There could be a 15% upside to the Trefis price estimate if the market share reaches 4.5% by the end of our review period.

 - Revlon's Color Cosmetics EBITDA Margin: EBITDA margin for Revlon declined from 21.6% in 2012 to 19.2% in 2013, weighed down by the acquisition of TCG in the fourth quarter.
 The EBITDA margin increased slightly to 19.5% by 2014.
+However, given Revlon's weak performance in 2015, the margin declined to 19%.
 Going forward, we expect margins to remain under pressure as sales from the lower margin TCG business gain traction and outpace Revlon's core business growth.
 We currently forecast Revlon's Color Cosmetics EBITDA Margin to increase marginally to reach 20% by the end of our forecast period, below historical margin levels of over 22%.
-There could be 30% upside to the Trefis price estimate if the margins were to expand back to historical levels of around 26% by the end of our forecast period.
+There could be 40% upside to the Trefis price estimate if the margins were to expand back to historical levels of around 26% by the end of our forecast period.

 - Revlon's Market Share of Global Hair Care Market: Revlon's hair care market share expanded from 0.44% in 2012 to 0.66% in 2013, boosted by an increase in revenues as well as an expansion in retail gross margins.
 The share increased to 1.3% in 2014, resulting from the full year addition of TCG's hair care product sales.
-Post 2014, we expect Revlon's hair care market share to increase marginally and reach close to 1.5% by the end of our forecast period.
-There could be around 20% upside to the Trefis price estimate if the market share for Revlon's hair care were to rise to 2% over our forecast horizon.
+The share slightly declined to around 1% in 2015.
+We expect Revlon's hair care market share to increase marginally and reach close to 1.5% by the end of our forecast period.
+There could be around 30% upside to the Trefis price estimate if the market share for Revlon's hair care were to rise to 2% over our forecast horizon.

 The major brands include: Revlon (for color cosmetics, women’s hair color, and beauty tools), Almay (for hypo-allergenic, fragrance free cosmetics), Charlie and Jean Nate (for Fragrances), Mitchum (for antiperspirants /deodorants) and Ultima II and Gatineau (for skin care).